Junius Edwards

-Junius V. Edwards (April 20, 1929 – March 22, 2008) was an African-American fiction writer of the 1950s and 1960s whose work primarily focused on the civil rights movement and on racial issues faced by African Americans in the military and in the American South.
+Junius Edwards (April 20, 1929 – March 22, 2008) was an African-American fiction writer of the 1950s and 1960s whose work primarily focused on the civil rights movement and on racial issues faced by African Americans in the military and in the American South.

 Biography

 Edwards was born in Alexandria, Louisiana, on April 20, 1929.
 At the age of 18, he joined the United States Army, serving for nine years in Korea and in Japan, and working for the Judge Advocate General Corps and the Army Counter Intelligence Corps.

 Upon leaving the Army, he used the Montgomery GI Bill to pay for his education at the University of Oslo, Norway.
 There, he focused on writing.

 In 1958, Edwards won the first prize in the Writer's Digest Short Story Contest for his piece "Liars Don't Qualify," which tells the story of Will Harris, a fictional character who, like Edwards himself, is an Army veteran.
 Harris tries to register to vote in the South, but, after being given a hard time by the white voter registrants, is ultimately disqualified from registering.